VolumeElement/VolumeElement.github.io/_posts/2023-06-20-Elliptic-curve-meme.md

 pin: False
 ---

 Elliptic curves are a serious topic of study in pure mathematics, they are at the forefront of modern research in number theory, and they have been used to great effect in cryptographic systems.
-But what's more important than any of these things is that you can use them to create hopeless problems and let them loose online.
+But what's more important than any of these things is that you can use elliptic curves to create hopeless problems and let them loose online.
 A particularly infamous problem that has circulated the internet for a few years now is the following,

 ![](https://raw.githubusercontent.com/VolumeElement/VolumeElement.github.io/main/images/ec_meme_1.png)